 The estate, designed by architect Hans Peter Trenton in 1963, was an attempt by planners to house some of London's poorest families.
 The 2,700 dwellings were designed to house a population of roughly 10,000 residents, making it one of the largest public housing estates in Europe.
 Two thirds of residents are black or of a national minority heritage (Wikipedia).

-The estate went through a period of decline in the 1980s and the area is now considered to be in the bottom category on the ACORN classification, signifying an area of extremely high social disadvantage.
-Crime is highly prevalent in parts of the estate with reported crime taking place every four hours.
+The estate went through a period of decline in the 1980s and the area is still considered to be in the bottom category on the ACORN classification, signifying an area of extremely high social disadvantage.

-I took these snaps as I passed by this paradoxically brutal realist and empathic installation; I think it is the best public art in London and I cannot find any attribution to the artist.
+I took these snaps as I passed by this empathic installation; I think it is the best public art in London and I cannot find any attribution to the artist.
 Pop down and check it out if you're a Londoner its on Thurlow Road.
 (See snapshots below).

 The simple semantic shift from 'have' to 'had' is a reminder of defeated aspiration in all of us, as well as a call for vigilance against the inequality of opportunity.
 Although, this is a great piece of art, it doesn't have a responsibility to represent the area truthfully or fairly and many stories from the residents are of community and resilience.